 The field of visual communication is a successful and expanding industry.
 Students will be exposed to a liberal arts program that provides access to technology, research and training to enter this vast career with success.
-There are various opportunities in advertising in print, multimedia, product and fashion design; as well as in new media (motion graphics, video, animation and game design).
-The Baltimore/Washington metropolitan area is a major center for the arts, government, entertainment and business, both nationally and internationally.
-This rapidly expanding area will allow graduates to find creative employment and research opportunities in related fields.
+There are various opportunities in advertising in print, multimedia, product and fashion design; as well as in new media (motion graphics, video, animation, web and game design).

+The Prince George's County, Baltimore/Washington metropolitan areas are major centers for the arts, government, entertainment, technology, business and culture both nationally and internationally.
+This rapidly expanding area and beyond will allow graduates to find creative employment and research opportunities in related fields.
 Additionally, VCDMA faculty actively assists students with obtaining internships and at times employment opportunities in the field, both locally and nationally.
-The vast employment opportunities available for art/visual communication graduates include:
+The vast employment opportunities available for visual communication graduates include:

-- design and animation studios
+- Design and animation studios

-- online design companies
+- Online and web design companies

-- video game and development companies
+- Video game and development companies

-- book, magazines and newspapers
+- Book, magazines and newspapers

-- packaging firms

-- publishing houses
+- Publishing houses

+- Textile and industrial/product design companies

-- production design
+- Film, motion graphics and video production companies and studios

-- advertising agencies
+- Advertising agencies

-- corporate design departments

-- boutiques, clothing stores, department stores, clothing buyers/manufacturers; stylist(s)
+- Boutiques, clothing stores, department stores, clothing buyers/manufacturers; stylist(s)

-- theatres, athletic and entertainment venues
+- Theaters, athletic and entertainment venues

-- museums and galleries
+- Museums and galleries

-- educational institutions

-- government and non-profit organizations
+- Government and non-profit organizations

-- cable, local and international television networks and stations
+- Cable, local and international television networks and stations

-- social media organizations and companies
+- Social media organizations and companies